Football in Australia: Participation and regional variation

 Recent surveys have shown that while the number of football participants has more than doubled in Australia with more than 3.1 million Australians participating in one of the four major football codes in 2019, the overall participation rate in outdoor football codes has declined slightly over the course of the 2010s.
 Australian Bureau of Statistics figures from 2011 which showed that in 2009 and 2010, 1.2 million Australians over the age of fifteen participated in one football code or another.
 Outdoor soccer and Australian Football were the most popular football codes played by Australian children in 2009, with 13% and 8.6% participation total respectively.

-Soccer has the highest participation rate in every state and territory except South Australia and the Northern Territory where Australian Football is the most played.
-Soccer has the highest participation nationally in New South Wales and the Australian Capital Territory, where more than 7% of the population regularly play it.
+Soccer has the highest participation rate in every state and territory with the highest participation nationally in New South Wales and the Australian Capital Territory, where more than 7% of the population regularly play it.
 Participation in soccer follows most closely Australia's demographic distribution being strongest in the major cities (6%) with more than 3 in 4 of its players found in Sydney, Melbourne or Brisbane.
 In remote areas, Australian Football (5.7%) and Rugby League (2.4%) dominate.
 Almost 90% of all the rugby football players can be found in New South Wales and Queensland.

 Since the 2010s the strongest participation growth has been posted by soccer which has grown its national marketshare through large participation increases in the eastern states of New South Wales, Queensland and the ACT.
 Rugby league has grown its hold in New South Wales and strengthened its position in the Australian Capital Territory as well as its participation across the Barassi Line in Victoria and Western Australia.
 Rugby Union has defied a downward national trend posting strong growth in Tasmania and the Australian Capital Territory, areas where Australian Football has been declining.
-Australian Football outgrew rugby union in New South Wales and Queensland between 2016 and 2019 however it has since stagnated with recent growth limited to its traditional strongholds of Victoria and Western Australia.
+Australian Football outgrew rugby union in New South Wales and Queensland between 2016 and 2019 however it has since stagnated while experiencing a sharp decline in South Australia and Tasmania with recent growth limited to its traditional strongholds of Victoria and Western Australia.

 There was historically a regional variation in the spread of Australian Football and rugby: the Barassi Line is a rough dividing line between areas where Australia rules is most popular and where rugby union and rugby league are most popular.
 Rugby league participation was historically high in New South Wales and Queensland, and both rugby league and rugby union continue to be popular in these states.
 Some of the relative popularity of one football code over another in terms of participation was a result of media influence on coverage of the two major professional games, Rugby league and Australian Football.
 This influence and their media market desires drove some of the regional patterns for these codes.